wind turbine

 Graphic showing how a wind turbine works

-Though wind turbines most commonly take the stock standard windmill style in their presentation, they can be built in all different shapes and sizes.
+Though wind turbines most commonly take the stock standard windmill style in their presentation, they can be built in different shapes and sizes.

 How can wind energy be used?